lilou9221/McGill_Team2_Capstone/README.md

 streamlit run streamlit_app.py
 ```

-The app will automatically download required data files from Google Drive on first run.
+The app will automatically download required data files from Cloudflare R2 on first run.

 ### 3. Use the Interface